MrGasS/ArdSCSino-stm32/HEX files [GAS]/README.md

 Here I host my .hex files compiled from source.

-Since the ArdSCSIno wants the ID defined in source code, I'll create .hex files for all the SCSI IDs.
+Since the ArdSCSIno wants the ID defined in source code, I'll create .hex files for every SCSI ID.

 You can flash these files with the STM's Flasher (aka Demonstrator GUI)